chaliman/DEMO1/README.md

 Terraform scripts were created, the GCP resources configured and integrated in a pipeline as described below:

-Create a service account (SA) with a custom role that has the minimum roles/permissions to read from PubSub and write into GCS (Cloud Storage).
+Create a service account (SA) with a custom role that has the minimum roles/permissions to read from PubSub and write into GCS (Cloud Storage).</br></br>

 a.
-Create a Compute Engine instance setting up the SA created before.
+Create a Compute Engine instance setting up the SA created before.</br>
 b.
-Create a PubSub Topic and Subscription.
+Create a PubSub Topic and Subscription.</br>
 c.
-Create a Cron job which uses gcloud command to read the PubSub messages and write it into GCS as a json file
+Create a Cron job which uses gcloud command to read the PubSub messages and write it into GCS as a json file</br>
 d.
-Create a Cloud Scheduler to publish a new message to the PubSub topic every 1 minute at Mexico City time zone (CST).
+Create a Cloud Scheduler to publish a new message to the PubSub topic every 1 minute at Mexico City time zone (CST) </br>

 Once this was configured via Terraform, Jenkins will run this in automated way running above commands/stages.
 - Terraform Init